testomatio/java-reporter/README.md

 ### Cucumber

 1. Complete the Simple Setup first
 2. Create a new class that extends CucumberListener.
-   Implement protected methods from library listener and add custom logic to them.
+   Implement protected methods from the library listener and add custom logic to them.
 3. Add `com.yourcompany.yourproject.YOUR_CUSTOM_LISTENER` as @ConfigurationParameter value to your TestRunner class.
    Like this: